LongxingTan/open-retrievals/README.md

 **Open-retrievals** simplifies text embeddings, retrievals, ranking, and RAG using PyTorch and Transformers.
 This user-friendly framework is designed for information retrieval and LLM generation.
 - Embeddings, retrieval and rerank all-in-one: `AutoModelForEmbedding`
-- Contrastive learning/LLM enhanced embeddings, with point-wise, pairwise and listwise training
+- Contrastive learning/LLM enhanced embeddings, with point-wise, pairwise and listwise fine-tuning
-- Cross-encoder, ColBERT and LLM enhanced Reranking
+- Cross-encoder, ColBERT and LLM reranker
-- Fast RAG demo integrated with Langchain and LlamaIndex
+- Fast RAG easily integrated with Langchain and LlamaIndex

 ![structure](./docs/source/_static/structure.png)